lqsantos/DataOcean.IntanceManager/docs/master/11-api-specifications.md

 - **What:** Remove blueprint and all versions
 - **URL:** `DELETE /blueprints/{public_id}` (using UUID)
 - **Rules:**
-  - FORBIDDEN if any instances exist using any blueprint version
+  - FORBIDDEN if any instances exist using any published blueprint version
+  - Draft versions can be deleted freely (no instance impact)
-  - Must have zero instances across all versions before deletion
+  - Must have zero instances across all published versions before deletion
   - Cascades deletion of all Blueprint_Versions and Blueprint_Templates

 ---